Concussion Care That Actually Understands You

 EMDR does not have to involve eye movements.

 For many people with a concussion, traditional eye tracking can be fatiguing, overstimulating, or simply not accessible.
-I adapt EMDR to your nervous system and symptoms by using alternatives such as:
+I adapt EMDR to your nervous system and symptoms by using alternatives.
+We go at your pace.
+Nothing is forced, and we only use what feels supportive for your brain and body.

 This work is designed for people who:

-• Are done with one-size-fits-all talk therapy.
+Are done with one-size-fits-all talk therapy.

-• Feel "stuck" in recovery, struggling with the invisible cycle of anxiety, chronic pain, and the grief of who you were before the injury.
+Feel "stuck" in recovery, struggling with the invisible cycle of anxiety, chronic pain, and the grief of who you were before the injury.

-• Want a guide who "gets it."
+Want a guide who "gets it."
 You need a practitioner who understands the link between your cognitive fog and your emotional overwhelm.